traefik/traefik/docs/content/routing/services/index.md

           weight = 1
     ```

-The `keepPath` option allow to preserve url path.
+The `preservePath` option allow to preserve url path.

+!!! info
+    If a heal-check is configured for the server, the path is no preserved.

 ??? example "A Service with One Server -- Using the [File Provider](../../providers/file.md)"